 As women, we often find ourselves saying yes as a snap reaction.
 “Yes, I’ll take on that project,” or “Yes, I’ll help you move.”
 But do we really want to?
-Here, Kellie Currin, MAMFT at Henegar/CBI Counseling Center, shares with us some of the common reasons women fail at saying no and tips on how to make it happen.
+Here, Kellie Currin, MAMFT at Henegar/CBI Counseling Center, shares some of the common reasons women fail at saying no and tips on how to make it happen.

 We want to please others.

 Simply put, women can be people pleasers who are fearful of being seen as selfish.
 “A lot of us have grown up thinking it’s very feminine to be nurturing and kind and to surrender and share,” says Currin, who explains that this ties in with women’s fear of boundary setting.
 “It’s the fear of name calling or the fear that someone is going to make a value statement about us and what we’re like.”
 We want to please others because we’re fearful that part of our identity will be seen differently or categorized negatively if we make a choice that’s more beneficial to us than them.

 We’re not sure how to say no in a “nice” way.